Beginner

 endKey Takeaway: Phoenix applications use an OTP supervision tree to manage processes.
 Your application supervisor starts child processes (database, endpoint, PubSub) that run for the lifetime of your app.

 Why It Matters: Supervision trees provide fault tolerance and self-healing capabilities essential for production web applications.
 When a child process crashes, the supervisor automatically restarts it without bringing down the entire application.
+This isolation means a database connection pool failure cannot corrupt your HTTP server process, and vice versa—each concern runs in its own isolated process with a dedicated restart strategy.

 Example 2: Routing Basics